sneakysneak/docs/pages/connector-authentication/insider_docs.md

 ### Unifier Field (Required)

-In order to send data to Insider, you must initialize a Unifier Field:
+In order to send data to Insider, you must first define a Unifier Field:

 1. Go to https://{AccountName}.inone.useinsider.com/crm-attributes